 From day one, Scooby has shown a deep love for other animals but especially for cats.
 As a little puppy, Scooby would try to horde all the kittens in his foster home in his crate along with all his toys.
-There is little he loves more than a lap to snuggle in and a kitten to play with.
+There is little he loves more than a lap to snuggle in and a kitty to play with.
 Scooby gets very attached to his person, and will follow you everywhere.
 He is outgoing and loving, always giving kisses once he knows the person is ok.
-Being a puppy, he is still working on socializing as new people intimidate him if they tower over him rather than kneeling down on his level.
-However, all Scooby does is cower and try to crawl into his trusted person's lap.
+He can be shy at first as new people intimidate him if they tower over him rather than kneeling down on his level.
+However, all Scooby does is cower and try to crawl into his trusted person's lap when he is afraid.
 Scooby wants to go everywhere with you; he sleeps on the bed, cuddles on your lap, gives you kisses, follows you everywhere, and wants to play with every toy in sight which he will horde from others.

 Scooby is neutered, microchipped, up to date on vaccines, dewormed, and flea treated.

 If you are interested in learning more about Scooby or in adopting him, please click here to email his foster parent.